airr-community/airr-standards/CONTRIBUTING.md

   specifications files that may impact others.
 The core team will be expanded as the number of sub-projects in airr-standards grows.

+* The priority is not to break `master` for other developers, this includes renaming or deleting fields, changing schema structure, or specification definitions.
+This type of work requires review by the core team.

 * Members not on the core team should submit all changes as a pull request.
-This implies creating a feature branch to hold your changes.
+This implies creating a feature branch to hold your changes, or forking the repository.
 Please use a meaningful unique name for your branch; these branches will be removed once merged into `master` and have stabilized.

-* Pull requests must pass checks before being merged.
+* Our goal is for `master` never to be broken.
+Pull requests must pass checks before being merged.

 * Use `rebase` instead of `merge` for either bringing your feature branch up-to-date with the latest `master` or when merging pull